anasakhomach/anasakhomach.github.io/_projects/12_project.md

 * **Low Organic Traffic:** There was very little organic or direct traffic, suggesting low brand awareness in the early stages.

 This initial look highlighted a critical strategic vulnerability: an over-reliance on a single traffic channel.
+This showed a big risk: the company depended too much on one traffic source.

 ### 2. Understanding Business Patterns & Seasonality

-Next, we analyzed the rhythm of the business, looking at when users were most active.
+Next, I looked at when users were most active to understand the rhythm of the business.

 ![Business Patterns & Seasonality Analysis](/assets/img/fuzzy_factory_report/output_5_0.png)